Dick Tracy: Animated cartoons

 The first cartoon series was produced from 1960 to 1961 by UPA.
 Tracy employed a series of cartoon-like subordinate flatfoots to fight crime each week, contacting them on his two-way wrist radio.
 Everett Sloane voiced Tracy and supporting characters and villains were voiced by Jerry Hausner, Mel Blanc, Benny Rubin, Johnny Coons, Paul Frees and others.
 These subordinates included "Go-Go" Gomez, Joe Jitsu, Hemlock Holmes and the Retouchables, and Officer Heap O'Calorie.
 130 five-minute cartoons were designed and packaged for syndication, usually intended for local children's shows.

 UPA was also the production company behind the Mr. Magoo cartoons, so it was possible for them to arrange a meeting between Tracy and Magoo in a 1965 episode of the season-long TV series The Famous Adventures of Mr. Magoo.
 In the episode "Dick Tracy and the Mob", Tracy persuades Magoo (a well-known actor in the context of the Famous Adventures series) to impersonate an international hit man named Squinty Eyes, who he resembles, and infiltrate a gang of criminals made up of Flattop, Pruneface, Itchy, Mumbles and others.
 Unlike the earlier animated Tracy shorts, this longer episode was played relatively straight, with Tracy getting much more screen time.
 Pitting Tracy against a coalition of several of his foes was adopted more than two decades later in the 1990 film.

 A second cartoon series was produced in 1971 and was a feature in Archie's TV Funnies, produced by Filmation.
 It adhered more closely to the comic strip, although it was hampered by cruder animation than the UPA shorts, typical of the studio's production standards.

 Live action television pilot

 William Dozier produced a pilot for a live action Dick Tracy series in 1967 starring Ray MacDonnell in the title role.
 (Dozier was the producer responsible for the 1966 Batman TV series.)
 The pilot was "The Plot to Kill NATO", featuring "Special Guest Villain" Victor Buono as 'Mr. Memory'.
 The series was not purchased by either ABC or NBC.
-Eve Plumb, who would later find fame as Jan Brady on The Brady Bunch, is credited for a character named Bonnie Braids, who does not appear in the pilot, nor does Davey Davison as Tess.
+Eve Plumb, who would later find fame as Jan Brady on The Brady Bunch, is credited as Bonnie Braids, who does not appear in the pilot, nor does Davey Davison as Tess.